Blackburn B-2: Into flight

 On 10 December 1931, the prototype B-2 (registered G-ABUW) performed its maiden flight at Brough.
-On 27 June 1932, it made its first public appearance at the Society of British Aerospace Companies's airshow at Hendon Aerodrome; ten days later, it participated in the King's Cup air race around England, alongside the first production aircraft (registered G-ABWI), finishing in 18th and 19th place respectively.
-There was relatively little difference between the two aircraft, save for the latter having been outfitted with a metal propeller sourced from Fairey-Reed.
-In March 1933, having completed testing and participated in numerous demonstration flights, the prototype was put to use at the Brough Reserve School as a routine trainer aircraft alongside several other production aircraft.
+On 27 June 1932, it made its first public appearance at the Society of British Aerospace Companies' airshow at Hendon Aerodrome; ten days later, it participated in the King's Cup air race around England, alongside the first production aircraft (registered G-ABWI), finishing in 18th and 19th place respectively.
+There was relatively little difference between the two aircraft, save for the latter having been outfitted with a metal Fairey-Reed propeller.
+In March 1933, having completed testing and participated in numerous demonstration flights, the prototype was put in use at the Brough Reserve School as a routine trainer aircraft alongside several production aircraft.

-The prototype was powered by a single de Havilland Gipsy III engine, capable of.
-The subsequent production aircraft were equipped with either the 130 hp de Havilland Gipsy Major and 120 hp Cirrus Hermes IV engines were also fitted to production aircraft.
-The prototype proved to be relatively trouble-free during flight testing, it was also found to be very manoeuvrable.
-It was also relatively forgiving on its pilots, even while taxiing with strong winds present, while the controls remained effective even just above stalling speeds; it was also easy to sideslip for positioning prior to landing.
+The prototype was powered by a single de Havilland Gipsy III engine.
+Subsequent production aircraft were equipped with either the 130 hp de Havilland Gipsy Major or 120 hp Cirrus Hermes IV engine.
+The prototype proved relatively trouble-free during flight testing, and was also found to be very manoeuvrable.
+It was also relatively forgiving to its pilots, even when taxiing in strong winds, while the controls remained effective just above stalling speeds; it was also easy to sideslip for positioning prior to landing.
 During early 1932, the first production aircraft made its first flight.